 Of course, you don’t have to Install Python 3.6 on Ubuntu 16.04, if you use one of our Python VPS hosting services, in which case you can contact us and ask our expert Linux admins to Install Python 3.6 on Ubuntu 16.04 for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
-If you liked this post on how to install Python 3.6 on Ubuntu 16.04, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
+If you liked this post on how to install Python 3.6 on Ubuntu 16.04, please share it with your friends on social networks or simply leave a reply below.
 Thanks.

 There is a new updated article on how to install Python 3.9 on Ubuntu 20.04.